WICG/attribution-reporting-api/flexible_event_config.md

 ## Privacy considerations

-The goal of this proposal is to remain largely privacy neutral with respect to the existing event-level reports.
+The goal of this proposal is to remain largely privacy-neutral with respect to the existing event-level reports.
 We will publish an algorithm which computes the number of output states for a given source registration.
 From this we will be able to:

 * Compute a randomized response algorithm across the entire output space
 * Set the noise level to satisfy a certain epsilon level via a randomized response mechanism